-As an alternative to these monolithic applications, microservices have appeared.
-An utterly useful option that’s winning over many software developers, and it’s no wonder!
+In contrast to these monolithic applications, microservices have emerged.
+A very effective option that is captivating many software developers, and no wonder!

 “Microservices architecture seeks to isolate the different components of any application, so as to make each one of them into a separate app on itself.”

-We could consider microservices as an evolution of Service Oriented Architecture or SOA, whose functionality is based on the development of independent services to the company, with each one of them associated or integrated to a single standard application.
+Microservices are an evolution of Service Oriented Architecture or SOA, whose function is based on developing independent services for the business, each of these being associated or linked to a single application.

-Now you might have a better understanding of the relationship between DevOps and microservices.
-Well, they are two practices whose aim is to offer the best agility and operative efficiency to the organization.
-Many people regard “DevOps” as the key that microservices need to achieve the highest levels of perfection.
+You may now have a better understanding of the relationship between DevOps and microservices.
+Well, they are two practices whose purpose is based on offering maximum agility and operational efficiency to the organisation.
+In fact, “DevOps” is widely seen as the piece that microservices need to achieve the highest levels of perfection.

 “Many people regard “DevOps” as the key that microservices need to achieve the highest levels of perfection.”